Sameer68/shopping-list/README.md

 Here we are extracting our item data from the DOM.

-First, we convert the list child nodes to an array using the [spread operator](spread).
+First, we convert the list child nodes to an array using the [spread operator][spread].
 Then we check the length of the array.
 If the array is empty then we delete our local storage record.

 If the list contains data then we extract the item text into an array using the [Array.prototype.map][Array.prototype.map] function.
 We call [Node.textContent][textContent] and [String.prototype.slice][String.prototype.slice] on each list element within the callback.